zhongjzsb/zhongjzsb-blog/content/posts/baobao-posts/2020-08-14-underlords-unit-odds.md

 $$
 P_{single} = p_i * \frac{x}{C_i - o_i - b}
 $$

+A simpler way to think about the blacklist is: it reduces the number of unique units.
+For example, if we want a 1-cost unit and the shop has 2 different 1-cost units.
+If we hit reroll, the number of unique 1-cost units become 13 instead of 15.
+In this case, the calculation of $o_1$ needs to exclude these 2 1-cost units in the shop.

 Finally, the target unit occurs in the next shop (at least one) would be